 VR applications for the industrial sector

-VR applications for the industrial sector are becoming increasingly popular.
-The applications are always developed to suit the particular needs of the respective companies.
-Simulators for educational and training purposes, therapeutic VR applications to overcome fears, VR product configurators for new vehicles, kitchens, and smart home products, but also virtual presentations of new products as highlights at trade shows and events … the possibilities in this field are unlimited.
+VR applications for the industrial sector are becoming more and more important.
+The applications are always specially developed for the needs of the respective company.
+Simulators for education and training purposes, therapeutic VR applications to overcome fears, VR product configurators for new cars, kitchens, smart home products, but also virtual presentations of new products as highlights at trade fairs, events and events … the possibilities here are no limits.

-Virtual Reality is changing more and more from a mere gimmick to a provider of industrial added value.
+Virtual Reality is changing more and more from a gimmick to an industrial added value.

-For example, educational content can be communicated better and faster, expensive rents, e.g. for shop space, can be reduced by making better use of the available space, products can be marketed more emotionally, and new prototypes can be experienced without having to build them at great expense.
+For example, training content can be conveyed better and faster, expensive rents, e.g. of retail space, can be reduced through better use of space, products can be marketed more emotionally and new prototypes can be experienced without always having to build them at the same cost.

-Virtual reality will give us a great deal of joy and amaze us in the years to come – if we are prepared to follow this innovative path.
+Virtual Reality will bring us a lot of joy and astonish us in the next few years – if you are ready to take this innovative path.

-Augmented reality is a digital technology in which reality – i.e. all the things you can see right now – is supplemented with additional information in the form of texts, images, animations, videos, and static or moving 3D objects.
+Augmented Reality (literally: augmented reality, short: AR) is a digital technology in which the reality – i.e. all things that you are currently seeing – with additional information in the form of texts, graphics, animations, videos, static or moving 3D objects is added.

-IMPORTANT: Users perceive virtual elements in their real environment.
-Augmented reality brings books to life when they are scanned with a smartphone camera, provides city and tourist information on places of interest in seemingly open spaces, offers great training opportunities for companies, and makes it possible to plan interior design by virtually placing chairs and tables in your own living room.
+IMPORTANT: The user perceives virtual elements in their real environment.
+Augmented Reality brings books to life when they are scanned with a mobile phone camera, and provides city and tourist information Sights are created in apparently free space, offers great training opportunities for companies, enables interior planning by allowing chairs and tables to be virtually placed in your own living room.

-In contrast to virtual reality, which requires VR glasses or a cardboard, augmented reality can be accessed via smartphones, tablets, head-up displays, holographic systems, or augmented reality glasses, such as the Microsoft Hololens or Google Glasses – depending on the desired AR application.
+In contrast to virtual reality, which requires VR glasses or a cardboard, smartphones, tablets, head-up displays, holography systems or augmented reality can be used for augmented reality Glasses, such as Microsoft Hololense or Google Glasses, can be used – depending on the desired AR application.